 This new craft beer wasn't an easy sell.
 Early craft brewers struggled to change the public's perception of American beer and the big breweries protected their territory.
 Even so, craft brewers fought the uphill battle, and found their audience.
 During this craft brewing revolution: microbreweries reappeared, homebrewing was legalized, and brewpubs were born and flavorful craft beer was re-introduced to the consumer in nearly one hundred different styles.

-Looking back at this short time in history, Beer Pioneers™ explores the history and evolution of craft beer in North America, from the earliest pioneering ventures like: Anchor, Traquair House, the Campaign for Real Ale (CamRA), New Albion, Merchant du Vin, the American Homebrewers Association and the Maltose Falcons to the modern incarnations and spin-offs of the craft beer world like micro-distilling, brewers guilds and beer hotels.
+Looking back at this short time in history, Beer Pioneers™ explores the history and evolution of craft beer in North America, from the earliest pioneering ventures like: Anchor, Traquair House, the Campaign for Real Ale (CamRA), New Albion, Merchant du Vin, the American Homebrewers Association and the Maltose Falcons Home Brewing Society to the modern day incarnations and spin-offs of the craft beer world like micro-distilling, brewers guilds and beer hotels.
 The documentary takes an in-depth look at the people, places and events behind the early grassroots efforts of the craft beer renaissance and today's thriving craft brewing revolution.

-Beer Pioneers™ reveals the behind-the-scenes story of the American craft brewing revolution unlike anyone has before.
-The final feature-length documentary will premiere in early 2014 and then be released on the film festival circuit.
+Beer Pioneers™ reveals the most accurate behind-the-scenes story of the American craft brewing revolution unlike anyone has before.
+The final feature-length documentary will premiere in early 2016 and then be released on the film festival circuit.

 It's about the beer!